Freeha-S/Tasks-2020/README.md

 2. The Chi-squared test for independence is a statistical hypothesis test like a t-test.
 It is used to analyse whether two categorical variables are independent.
 The Wikipedia article gives the table below as an example [4], stating the Chi-squared value based on it is approximately 24.6.
 Use scipy.stats to verify this value and calculate the associated p value.
 You should include a short note with references justifying your analysis in a markdown cell.
 3. The standard deviation of an array of numbers x is calculated using numpy as np.sqrt(np.sum((x - np.mean(x))**2)/len(x)) .However, Microsoft Excel has two different versions of the standard deviation calculation, STDDEV.P and STDDEV.S .
 The STDDEV.P function performs the above calculation but in the STDDEV.S calculation the division is by len(x)-1 rather than len(x) .
 Research these Excel functions, writing a note in a Markdown cell about the difference between them.
 Then use numpy to perform a simulation demonstrating that the STDDEV.S calculation is a better estimate for the standard deviation of a population when performed on a sample.
 Note that part of this task is to figure out the terminology in the previous sentence.
+4. Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.
+You will easily obtain a copy of the data set online.
+Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.

 ## How to clone this repository
 - Go to GitHub.